erszcz/msc-thesis/dfly-multiboot.md

 +1:
 ```

-Unless the kernel is booted by a Multiboot compliant bootloader,
+Unless the kernel is booted by a Multiboot compliant bootloader
 we skip the newly added code block and continue
-booting along the old path (i.e. `jne 1f` -- _if not equal jump forward to
+booting along the old path (i.e.\ `jne 1f` -- _if not equal jump forward to
 local label 1_).

 If it is Multiboot compliant, we mark the relevant fields of the `bootinfo`
 global variable as unused by assigning to them the value of zero.
 There are two interesting constructs used in these assignments.
-The first is a C structure field access done in assembly language:
+The first is a C structure field access done in the assembly language:

 ```gnuassembler
     bootinfo+BI_ESYMTAB
 ```

-`bootinfo` is of course the address of the structure itself,
+`bootinfo` is, of course, the address of the structure itself,
 while `bi_esymtab` is one of the structure fields[^ft:struct-bootinfo].
 `BI_ESYMTAB` is a macro defined in `assym.s`, equal to the offset
 of field `bi_esymtab` in structure `struct bootinfo`.